-High-End Finishing: Correction Processes for Maximum Precision
+High-End Finishing Correction Processes

-Part 1: ION finishing
+Part 1: ION Finishing

 For highest precision and to minimize form deviations, optics can be subjected to a final correction step, the so-called finishing.
 This serves for even more precise surface treatment by polishing and enables zonal corrections of even the finest deviations. asphericon offers three different high-end finishing processes for refining the surface structure of optical components: